Skip to main content

 How to manage outofpocket expenses

-First things first, you need to ask yourself whether you plan on managing your out-of-pocket expenses digitally or manually.
+First things first, you need to ask yourself whether you plan on managing your out of pocket expenses digitally or manually.
 There are pros and cons to each method (which we’ll cover shortly) but generally if you can digitise any part of your workflow, it’s usually worth doing.

 Digital vs manual: how should you manage your outofpocket expenses?